St George's House,

 The day before going on holiday a Prayer Meeting was held in the Assembly Room, the closing hymn of which was always ' God be with you 'til we meet again'.
 The older children usually walked in small groups to Harrogate Railway Station with their suitcases.
 They, along with the younger children, who were taken to the Station by car, were always supervised by St George's staff members.

 The children would be put onto their different trains, after being handed over to the Railway Police who were made aware of their travel and safety needs.
-Mothers (sometimes Fathers, if the mother had passed away) always met the children at their destination, so the whole operation must have been a logistical challenge, particularly as the entire procedure re-occured in reverse on the return journey.
+Mothers (sometimes Fathers, if the mother had passed away) always met the children at their destination, so the whole operation must have been a logistical challenge, particularly as the entire procedure re-occurred in reverse on the return journey.

 One of the traditions of 'Going Home Day' was that each child was given a buttonhole of sweet pea flowers, something that was appreciated at the time more by the girls than the boys, perhaps.